- Academic Calendar

 During February and March, students must indicate to Western that they plan to return the following September by completing an Intent to Register online.
 If you do not complete an Intent to Register, then it is assumed that you do not plan to return in September.
 If you are unsure if you wish to return or not, it is a good idea to submit an Intent to Register anyway.
 You are not obligated to return, it is simply to inform Western of your intention.
 In addition, the Intent to Register also gives you the opportunity to declare your modules, degree, and full- or part-time status.
 Students may choose to stay in the same program, or apply for a new program.

-There are six areas of study under the DAN Department of Management & Organizational Studies and two to three module options within those six areas:
+There are seven areas of study under the DAN Department of Management & Organizational Studies and two to three module options within those seven areas:

-Our Advisors are unable to provide advise or suggestions for students are also intending to apply to Ivey in their third year.
+Our Advisors are unable to provide advice or suggestions for students who are also intending to apply to Ivey in their third year.
 Students interested in pursuing this option should familiarize themselves with the AEO Student Handbook and should direct any Ivey/AEO questions to the Advisors available at the Ivey Business School.
-We can, however, provide you with advise on your course selections for the BMOS program to ensure you are meeting requirements and will progress through your requirements.
+We can, however, provide you with advice on your course selections for the BMOS program to ensure you are meeting requirements and will progress through your requirements.